BlazingTomato/cse15l-lab-reports/index.md

-# Getting into your Remote Access account of r CSE15L
+# Getting into your Remote Access account for CSE15L
 ## Step 1: Installing VSCode

 If you're using the lab computers, VScode should already be installed.
 Simply press Windows key, then search for VSCode as shown below.